SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 The RDS instance's security group will have to be updated to allow traffic from the k8s cluster.
 Because the RDS instance is in a VPC with public subnets, allowing this traffic is a simple matter of updating the RDS Server's Security Group.

 * Once your instance is up, find the **Security groups** section and click on the security group.
-  * Give the created group a name so it is easy to find in future, for example `imrt-dev-db`
+  * Give the created group a name so it is easy to find in future, for example `imrt-dev-db-security`
   * Select the security group checkbox on the left, and you will see details at the bottom.
 Under **Inbound** there will be a rule already created for the IP of the computer used to create the database instance.
 If you want to connect from other IP addresses you will have to add rules for them here.

-A new Inbound Rule should be created for each **NAT Gateway** in the k8s VPC.
-To identify the k8s cluster's NAT Gateways:
+A new Inbound Rule should be created for each **NAT Gateway** in the `k8s vpc`.
+To identify the `k8s vpc`'s NAT Gateways:

 * Navigate to the **VPC Dashboard**
 * Click on the **NAT Gateways** on the lefthand side
-* Filter the list of NAT Gateways using the VPC identifier of the k8s cluster
+* Filter the list of NAT Gateways using the `k8s vpc` identifier
 * For each NAT Gateway, record the **Elastic IP Address**

+After identifying all the IP addresses for the `k8s vpc` NAT Gateways, the RDS security group must be updated:

 * Navigate to the **RDS Dashboard**
 * Click on **Instances** on the lefthand side
 * Select the RDS instance to modify
 * In the **Security Group** section, click on the link that represents the Security Group
-* After the Security Group scren is displayed, click on the **Inbound** tab
+* After the Security Group screen is displayed, click on the **Inbound** tab

 For each Nat Gateway's Elastic IP address:

-* Create a new **Inbound Rule**, giving the k8s nodes access to port 5432 (or whatever port was chosen when the DB instance was created).
+* Create a new **Inbound Rule**, giving the nodes in the `k8s vpc` access to port 5432 (or whatever port was chosen when the DB instance was created).
 Select **Edit** -> **Add Rule**.
 Rule settings will be:
   * Type = **Custom TCP**
   * Port = **5432** (or whatever port was chosen when the DB instance was created)
   * Source = **Custom**:  The Elastic IP address of the NAT Gateway